DaWe35/SkyID/README.md

 ```

 *derivationPath can be any string.
 It will be hashed with the user's app-seed, no need to make it long since the app-seed is not public.
 It is recommended to use unique derivationPath to each file, so users can share decription keys for one file without revealing the other files*

+*You can put a callback function to the `onUploadProgress` option both for upload and download.*

 ### Download encrypted file
 ``` javascript